willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Lynn, E., 2021.
 What is the difference between statically typed and dynamically typed languages?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/1517582/what-is-the-difference-between-statically-typed-and-dynamically-typed-languages#:~:text=Statically%20typed%20languages%3A%20each%20variable,already%20known%20at%20compile%20time.&text=Dynamically%20typed%20languages%3A%20variables%20can,is%20defined%20at%20run%20time.> [Accessed 19 May 2022].

 Novoseltseva, E., 2020.
 Top 7 benefits you get by using Github | Apiumhub. [online] Apiumhub.
 Available at: <https://apiumhub.com/tech-blog-barcelona/using-github/> [Accessed 17 May 2022].

+PerformanceLab, 2022. [online] Available at: <https://performancelabus.com/unit-testing-importance/> [Accessed 22 May 2022].

 (Pete), P., 2022.
 AlphaZero Crushes Stockfish In New 1,000-Game Match. [online] Chess.com.
 Available at: <https://www.chess.com/news/view/updated-alphazero-crushes-stockfish-in-new-1-000-game-match#games> [Accessed 29 April 2022].